 “I don’t think ‘man, I love this app.
 It’s really great’,” he says.
 “People only tend to think about an app when they hate it.
 But when people really like something, they just use it.”

-For more insight on digital product development, dive into Vog App Developers’ content series.
+For more insight on UX/UI design check out this article on The Allure and Impact of Minimalist UX Design.
+Or, if you’re interested in digital product development, dive into Vog App Developers’ content series.

 Have questions?
 Looking to get started on your digital product?
 Get in touch: